Parks, Monarchs and Milkweeds

 To help bring the Idaho state insect back, Boise Parks and Recreation (BPR) has made the commitment to conserve monarch habitat in the Boise area.
 Although adult monarchs nectar on a variety of flowering plants, milkweed is the only plant that female monarchs lay their eggs on and the only plant monarch larvae will feed on as it grows.
 BPR staff and volunteers have mapped existing milkweed stands throughout Boise parks and are working to protect and enhance these areas.
 Efforts are also underway to add milkweed to parks through planting and seeding.

 To monitor the monarch butterfly in Boise's parks, BPR launched a citizen science program in the spring of 2016, called Parks, Monarchs and Milkweeds.
 Parks, Monarchs and Milkweeds engages volunteers in the monitoring of monarch breeding activity and milkweed habitat.
 The data collected by volunteers is compiled for inclusion in a national database.
 Although there are a number of organizations monitoring monarch activity, BPR chose to submit its data to the Xerces Society, which is located in Portland, OR, and focused on the western monarch.
-The 2017 Monarch Activity Report is now available for review.
+The 2018 Parks, Monarchs and Milkweeds Report is now available for review.

-The 2017 monitoring project ended the last week of September.
-Anyone interested in getting involved in the 2018 monitoring can sign up here, or contact Jerry Pugh, (208) 608-7617; email@example.com.
+The monitoring project has concluded for the 2018 season.
+Anyone interested in getting involved with the 2019 monitoring campaign can sign up here, or contact Jerry Pugh, (208) 608-7617; firstname.lastname@example.org.